Mass media use by the Islamic State: Networks

 The group also runs a radio network called Al-Bayan, which airs bulletins in Arabic, Russian and English and provides coverage of its activities in Iraq, Syria and Libya.

 The IS also has an official library - Maktabah Al-Himmah - which releases books, posters, pamphlets, and apps to further spread their ideology.
 Huroof is one of the 3 apps created by Maktabah Al-Himmah in order to teach kids Arabic, the Qur'an, prayers and to recruit young children into becoming Islamic State soldiers.

+Fursan al-Tarjuma

+Fursan al-Tarjuma, translated as Knights of Translation, is an ISIS umbrella organization of 14 pro-IS media outlets that publish IS content as propaganda.

 Social media

 IS's use of social media has been described by one expert as "probably more sophisticated than [that of] most US companies".
 It regularly uses social media, particularly Twitter, to distribute its messages.
 The group uses the encrypted instant messaging service Telegram to disseminate images, videos and updates.